MexsonFernandes/100DaysOfCode/README.md

 See my [logs](LOGS.md)

 ## Applications
-This list contains som of the apps developed in this code challenge.
+This list contains some of the apps developed in this code challenge.
 Please have a look and ping me on [LinkedIn](https://www.linkedin.com/in/mexsonfernandes/).
 I would be happy to discuss over there.

 ------------------